jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 signature, and hash\-to\-curve).
-Thomas has also released several cryptographic implementations, as well as a geometric introduction which helps build mathematical intuition related to double\-odd curves.In January 2021, our Cryptography Services team (virtually)attended the Real\-World Cryptography conference, and published a blog post in which they shared summaries and insights from some of our favourite talks from RWC 2021\.In January 2021, we published the NCC Group CryptographyServices Public Report on the BLST Cryptographic
+Thomas has also released several cryptographic implementations, as well as a geometric introduction which helps build mathematical intuition related to double\-odd curves.
+In January 2021, our Cryptography Services team (virtually) attended the Real\-World Cryptography conference, and publisheda blog post in which they shared summaries and insights from some of our favourite talks from RWC 2021\.
-Implementation Review.
+In January 2021, we published the NCC Group Cryptography Services Public Report on the BLST Cryptographic Implementation Review.
 This involved a cryptographic implementation review of the BLST library, which implements support for the draft IETF specifications on Hashing to Elliptic Curves and BLS Signatures.
 The latter specification uses advanced cryptographic\-pairing operations to feature aggregation properties for secret keys, public keys and signatures, which is central to the emerging Ethereum 2\.0 Proof\-of\-Stake block\-validation mechanism.
-This report was commissioned by Supranational, Protocol Labs and the Ethereum Foundation.In January 2021, Grald Doussot published Software Verification and Analysis Using Z3\.
+This report was commissioned by Supranational, Protocol Labs and the Ethereum Foundation.
+In January 2021, Grald Doussot published Software Verification and Analysis Using Z3\.
 This post provided a technical introduction on how to leverage the Z3 Theorem Prover to reason about the correctness of cryptographic software, protocols and otherwise, and to identify potential security vulnerabilities.
 In this post, he covered both: (1\) Modeling and analysis of an algorithm documented in an old version of the QUIC Transport protocol IETF draft, as well as (2\) Modeling of specific finite field